ericzrinsky/discogs/README.md

 1. Socially-source vinyl record affinity data from other music aficionados
 2. Assemble a relational database of artist and album information
-3. Use SQL queries to interact with with the database to pull out the information that I need
+3. Use SQL queries to interact with the database to pull out the information that I need
 3. Create a web-application that interacts with **Spotify's** REST API with the aid of **Postman** and by consulting <a href="https://www.linkedin.com/in/ankit-sobti/"><b>Ankit Sobti</b></a>'s guide
-4. Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection
+4. Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that exclude artists from my own record collection
 5. Document the entire process in a project guide that is thorough, but easy to follow

 ## Contents